 functional lighting for roads, streets, footways and cycleways tunnel lighting functional lighting for tunnels.
-Tunnel lighting includes normal lighting and safety lighting.
+Tunnel lighting includes normal lighting, and safety lighting. standby lighting and evacuation lighting.

 Note 1 to entry: If a floodlight is used to illuminate a road section, it is considered to be a road luminaire.